willymcallister/willymcallister.github.io/_articles/real-world-elements.md

 ### Parasitics

-Since a capacitor has connection leads, it inevitably has a small parasitic resistance and inductance.
+Since a capacitor has connection wires, it inevitably has a small parasitic resistance and inductance.
 The parasitic inductance can be important if the capacitor is expected to provide sudden bursts of current, such as when it is connected to the power pin of a digital chip.
-This parasitic inductance can become significant if you build very fast digital circuits.
+This parasitic inductance may be big enough to matter if you build very fast digital circuits.

 ### Leakage